sorendunn/LLM-Calibrated-Uncertainty-for-Code/README.md

 Plot from the PDF of final report

-**Future Directions:** Promising directions for future work would be to evaluate some of the uncertainty quantification methods discussed in the “Previous Work” session on the HumanEval dataset to have a more direct comparison between this and other methods for uncertainty quantification.
+**Future Directions:** Promising directions for future work would be to evaluate some of the uncertainty quantification methods discussed in the “Previous Work” section of the report on the HumanEval dataset to have a more direct comparison between this and other methods for uncertainty quantification.
 Another direction for work would be to try to expand the domain of questions being asked beyond questions in HumanEval or even beyond strictly programming questions.
 For example I am currently attempting to reformat the well-know MATH dataset into a form where I could test this method of uncertainty quantification.

 - **Final Report**/ folder contains html and PDF copies of a summary of the final report summarizing this work
 - **calibration_plots.ipynb** - Code to create calibration plots for the finished runs